kaisirpos/.github/profile/README.md

 #

-# 2. Run application using Docker Compose
+# 2. How to running the application? you can try it using Docker Compose
 - clone `setup` repository on this link https://github.com/kaisirpos/setup
 - after clone, open folder `./docker-compose/kaisirpos` in `terminal` or `cmd`
 - on `terminal` or `cmd` type this commands `docker-compose up -d`